joe-scotto/scottokeebs/Extras/ScottoCaps/Sculpted/Readme.md

 # ScottoCaps (Sculpted)

-Sculpted Cherry MX and Choc keycaps designed for FDM 3D printing.
+Sculpted Cherry MX keycaps designed for FDM 3D printing.
 I recommend putting the back of the keycap towards the build plate.
 By doing this, you'll hide any texture on the back of the cap where it won't be as visible.

 - **Blank Scoop:** 1.0mm
 - **Keycap Dimensions:** 18.3x18.3x11.4mm (R3)